 The impulses are sent via nerve cells from the brain through the spinal cord to the muscles, which contracts and thereby cause movement.
 Each nerve cell supplies a certain number of muscle fibers, all of which are of the same type, that is, either fast or slow muscle fibers.
 The slow muscle fibers are already activated at low running speeds, while the fast fibers become more and more involved as the running speed increases.

 At a normal run of 3 km at the same pace, it will primarily be the slow muscle fibers that are active.
 Whereas in a sprint as at the beginning of a new interval, almost all muscle fibers will be active.
 When we start an interval with a rapid increase in pace, all the muscle fibers are set in motion.
-You thus achieve to train some muscle fibers that will not be trained if you run at an easy pace all the way.
+You achieve to train muscle fibers that will not be trained if you run at an easy pace all the way.

 Classic Interval Training